-With the availability of local/state data, the principal and superintendent or local school board will begin to collaborate with the SAC to develop the Performance, Improvement, Priority Improvement, or Turnaround plan, whichever is applicable.
+With the availability of local/state data, the principal and superintendent or local school board should collaborate with the SAC to develop the Performance, Improvement, Priority Improvement, or Turnaround plan, whichever is applicable.
 The district will determine how to review the plan before it is adopted.